Article I – Name

 Section B – Classes and Qualifications

-The Association has five membership classes: active, associate, honorary, business and institutional.
+The Association has four membership classes: active, honorary, business and institutional.

 Active: An individual who is or has engaged in translating, interpreting or related work

 Honorary: A status conferred upon a distinguished translator or interpreter by unanimous vote of the Board of Directors